-Lift away pots or pans from main top.
-Remove the pan supports from spillage area and carefully place in a sink of warm soapy water.
+Lift away pots or pans from the main top.
+Remove the pan supports from the spillage area and carefully place in a sink of warm soapy water.

 Wipe loose debris from main top.
-Avoid using any abrasive cleaners including cream cleaners on brushed stainless steel surfaces.
+Avoid using any abrasive cleaners including cream cleaners.
 For best results use a liquid detergent cleaner.
 Rinse with cold water and thoroughly dry with a clean, soft cloth.
 Make sure all parts are dry before repositioning.